MsLearner-py/Vehicle-Detection-and-Tracking-using-YOLO11/README.md

 # Let's Start
 1. Create a folder "[your folder name]"
-3. Copy the video in the created folder.
-I have already uploaded the video [test-video.mp4]{}
+2. Copy the video in the created folder.
+I have already uploaded the video [test-video.mp4]{https://github.com/MsLearner-py/Vehicle-Detection-and-Tracking-using-YOLO11/blob/main/test-video.mp4}
-4. Copy training and validation folder from the downloaded dataset into "custom_dataset" folder.
-I have renamed training folder as "train" and validation folder as "val".
-6. Create a new folder "test_images" in YOLO-FOOD-CLASSIFICATION.
-Copy 2 to 3 images of each class to be tested.
-I have searched the images from browser.
-7. Open Command prompt (cmd) and navigate to the folder "YOLO-FOOD-CLASSIFICATION".
+3. Open Command prompt (cmd) and navigate to the folder that you have created.
 8. Make sure that python is installed.
-9. Create and activate Virtual environment (myenv):
+9. Create and activate Virtual environment (myenv) for windows:

        Step 1: --Installing virtualenv through pip--
                pip install virtualenv